Grobogan Regency: Education

 Most of the schools are public schools.
 The private educations mainly are provided by the Madrassah, Muhammadiyah, both are Muslim, as well as by Protestant institution and The Union of Teachers of the Republic of Indonesia (PGRI - Persatuan Guru Republic Indonesia).
 There is almost no higher learning institution in Purwodadi.
-The senior high school participation is still low (21,19% in 2004) in 58,13 for the junior high school participation.
+The senior high school participation is still low (21.19% in 2004) in 58,13 for the junior high school participation.

 Economy

 Agriculture and public sectors are the main providers of labor market.
 There is no significant industry, while the mining sectors remain insignificant for the economy of the regions.
 Many male young people work as seasonal workers in bigger cities like Semarang and Jakarta as construction workers, tricyclists (tukang becak) and other unskilled occupations.
 While for their female counterparts, they work in manufacture industries.
 In the recent years, the numbers of female migrant workers have increased significantly with the main destination in Singapore, Malaysia, Hong Kong, and Gulf Countries.
 There is a possibility of brain drain in Purwodadi, since those who are highly educated tend to find a better and more promising career outside the region or abroad.

 The per capita income in 2004 is Rp 611.968,49 (around 70 US$).
 Formerly known as one of the poorest regencies in Central Java, Grobogan now is the 18 in the economic scale, out of 35 regencies.
-However, 34,05% of its population in 2004 lived in the poverty line.
+However, 34.05% of its population in 2004 lived below the poverty line.